 Pictures and images

 If you enjoy saving cat images off of the Internet, then you won’t need too much space to store them.
-Images are quite small in size, coming in at around 5MB for a particularly high-quality image, bringing them in around the same weight as MP3s.
+Images are quite small in size, usually coming in at 3-5MB, bringing them in just a little lighter than MP3s.
 While you may see an image folder get into the gigabyte range, it shouldn’t grow big enough to put your hard drive space in danger.

 What You Really Need